 Outstanding Educator Award

-Sheri P. Rosenberg
+Sheri P. Rosenberg – In Memoriam

-As the daughter of a Holocaust survivor, Sheri P. Rosenberg is a tireless advocate for the rights of minorities and vulnerable populations, with a special focus on victims-survivors of genocide and mass atrocities.
-As an Associate Clinical Professor of Law at Benjamin N. Cardozo School of Law, she has supervised landmark victories for minority rights toward combating racism, discrimination, and intolerance around the globe.
-Specifically, Ms. Rosenberg and her students have represented clients before the European Court of Human Rights and the African Commission on Human and Peoples Rights.
+As the daughter of a Holocaust survivor, Sheri P. Rosenberg was a tireless advocate for the rights of minorities and vulnerable populations, with a special focus on victims-survivors of genocide and mass atrocities.
+As an Associate Clinical Professor of Law at Benjamin N. Cardozo School of Law, she supervised landmark victories for minority rights toward combating racism, discrimination, and intolerance around the globe.
+Specifically, Ms. Rosenberg and her students represented clients before the European Court of Human Rights and the African Commission on Human and Peoples Rights.